avahe-kellenberger/prestige_irc/README.md

 def receive(msg):
     print(msg.text)

-listener = MessageListener(message_filter=lambda msg: msg.command == Commands.PRIVMSG, receive=receive)
+listener = MessageListener(message_filter=lambda msg: msg.command == Commands.PRIVMSG,
+                           receive=receive)
 irc_connection.add_listener(listener)
 ```

+The above code will accept all `PRIVMSG` commands via the `message_filter`, then print the `text` of the `IRCMessage`.
-Attach a listener for server messages, and add filters for said message objects.
+See `prestige_irc.commands.Commands` for the list of commands, and `prestige_irc.message.IRCMessage` for the message components.

-Filters are invoked by `irc.MessageListener#accept`, which is automatically called when an `IRCConnection` receives a message.
+Filters are invoked by `MessageListener#accept`, which is automatically called when an `IRCConnection` receives a message.
-This parameter can be excluded or set to `None`, which will cause `irc.MessageListener#accept` to always return `True`.
+This parameter can be excluded or set to `None`, which will cause `MessageListener#accept` to always return `True`.
-When this method returns true, `irc.MessageListener#receive` is invoked.
+When this method returns true, `MessageListener#receive` is invoked.

 See the code documentation for details.